 Make sure that your messages lifted off clearly and neatly.
 If not, try again.
 (Some printers will have ink that is easy to lift off, while others will be more challenging.)
 Finally, press your message onto the pencil, smoothing it out as you go.

-What creative phrases do you think would be perfect on pencils?
-Come share in our WeAreTeachers HELPLINE group on Facebook.
+What creative phrases do you think would be perfect for printing on pencils?
+Come share in the comments below.

 Plus, how to print on Post-it notes.